ryanyinlee/reading-notes/README.md

 - 💞️ I’m looking to collaborate with our new insect overlords.
 - 📫 Reach me on Slack.

-# Code 102 Reading Notes
+# Reading Notes

+## Code 102 - Intro to Software Development

 [What is a Growth Mindset?](growthmindset.md)